MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

     - `[Team <IMicrosoftGraphTeam>]`: team
     - `[Theme <String>]`: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red.
 Returned by default.
     - `[Threads <IMicrosoftGraphConversationThread[]>]`: The group's conversation threads.
 Nullable.
-    - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
+    - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups that a group is a member of, either directly and through nested membership.
+Nullable.
-    - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`:
+    - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`: The direct and transitive members of a group.
+Nullable.
     - `[UnseenConversationsCount <Int32?>]`: Count of conversations that have been delivered one or more new posts since the signed-in user's last visit to the group.
 This property is the same as unseenCount.
 Returned only on $select.
     - `[UnseenCount <Int32?>]`: Count of conversations that have received new posts since the signed-in user last visited the group.
 This property is the same as unseenConversationsCount.Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
     - `[UnseenMessagesCount <Int32?>]`: Count of new posts that have been delivered to the group's conversations since the signed-in user's last visit to the group.
 Returned only on $select.
     - `[Visibility <String>]`: Specifies the group join policy and group content visibility for groups.
-Possible values are: Private, Public, or Hiddenmembership.
-Hiddenmembership can be set only for Microsoft 365 groups, when the groups are created.
+Possible values are: Private, Public, or HiddenMembership.
+HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
 If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 See group visibility options to learn more.
 Returned by default.
 Nullable.
     - `[WritebackConfiguration <IMicrosoftGraphGroupWritebackConfiguration>]`: groupWritebackConfiguration
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[IsEnabled <Boolean?>]`:
+      - `[IsEnabled <Boolean?>]`: Indicates whether writeback of cloud groups to on-premise Active Directory is enabled.
+Default value is true for Microsoft 365 groups and false for security groups.
-      - `[OnPremisesGroupType <String>]`:
+      - `[OnPremisesGroupType <String>]`: Indicates the target on-premise group type the cloud object will be written back as.
+Nullable.
+The possible values are: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.If the cloud group is a unified (Microsoft 365) group, this property can be one of the following: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.
+Azure AD security groups can be written back as universalSecurityGroup.
+If isEnabled or the NewUnifiedGroupWritebackDefault group setting is true but this property is not explicitly configured: Microsoft 365 groups will be written back as universalDistributionGroup by defaultSecurity groups will be written back as universalSecurityGroup by default
   - `[IsHidden <Boolean?>]`: Whether the access package is hidden from the requestor.
   - `[IsRoleScopesVisible <Boolean?>]`: Indicates whether role scopes are visible.
   - `[ModifiedBy <String>]`: The userPrincipalName of the user who last modified this resource.
 Read-only.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

-INCOMPATIBLEACCESSPACKAGES <IMicrosoftGraphAccessPackage\[]>: The access packages whose assigned users are ineligible to be assigned this access package.
+INCOMPATIBLEACCESSPACKAGES <IMicrosoftGraphAccessPackage[]>: The access packages whose assigned users are ineligible to be assigned this access package.
   - `[Id <String>]`:
   - `[AccessPackageAssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy[]>]`: Read-only.
 Nullable.
 Supports $expand.
     - `[Id <String>]`: